-From Tokyo to New Zealand, why Black Lives Matter
+From Tokyo to New Zealand, why Black lives matter

 In London, far-right activists and soccer rowdies scuffled with police while trying to “guard” historical monuments that have been targeted recently by anti-racism protesters for their links to slavery and British colonialism.

-Associated Press writer Nick Perry in Wellington, New Zealand, Geir Moulson in Berlin, and Colleen Barry in Milan contributed to this report.
+This story was reported by The Associated Press.
+AP writer Nick Perry in Wellington, New Zealand; Geir Moulson in Berlin; and Colleen Barry in Milan contributed to this report.

-Note: Editor’s note: As a public service, the Monitor has removed the paywall for all our coronavirus coverage.
-It’s free.